R-o-y/bbsaga/README.md

 **Tutor:** Zheng Yi Tham

 ### Notes of the glossary:
-> in the following description, "level", "grid", "bubble grid" most likely refer to the same thing
+> - in the following description, "level", "grid", "bubble grid" most likely refer to the same thing
+> - my gameplay logic are in "GamePlayeController".
+GameEngine takes charge of the general game loop

 ### Rules of Your Game
 > - the game start with the menu scene, there are 3 buttons, play button goes to the level selection scene, design button goes to the level design scene, setting button toggle displaying the setting panel.